maeager/Agilent2Dicom/README.md

 reconstruction and convertions of images to DICOM.
-A feature of the reconstruction enables adjustable filtering in complex space and storage of phase information.  *cplxfilter.py* allows filtering of real and imaginary reconstructed images using gaussian, laplace gaussian, median and wiener filters.
+A feature of the reconstruction enables adjustable filtering in complex space and storage of phase information.  *cplxfilter.py* allows filtering of real and imaginary reconstructed images using gaussian, laplace- gaussian, median and wiener filters.